Upcoming 2026 Public Appearances

 With guest Barbi Milliron on fiddle

-This concert of Celtic- and folk-inspired music about our feathered friends will cap off a day of birding and libations in Cook Forest State Park with the Seneca Rocks Audubon Society and Clarion River Brewing.The day will start with a expert-led bird walk near the Fire Tower, followed by the chance to enjoy some beer and food outside of Macbeth’s Cabins.
+This concert of Celtic- and folk-inspired music about our feathered friends will cap off a day of birding and libations in Cook Forest State Park with the Seneca Rocks Audubon Society and Clarion River Brewing.The day will start with a expert-led bird walk near the Fire Tower (meet by 9:30 PM in the parking lot), followed by the chance to enjoy some beer and food outside of Macbeth’s Cabins (starting at 11:00 AM).
 You can choose any combination of activities you wish.

 Donations accepted at the door will benefit the Seneca Rocks Audubon Society.
 Parking is free.